splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/20-otel-collector.md

 * Profiling data
 * Host and application logs

-Splunk Observability Cloud offers a wizard to walk you through the setup of the Collector on both your infrastructure and applications but to speed the workshop up, we will use one created earlier.

 {{% notice title="Delete any existing OpenTelemetry Collectors" style="warning" %}}
 If you have completed a Splunk Observability workshop using this EC2 instance, please ensure you have deleted the collector running in Kubernetes before continuing.
 This can be done by running the following command: